TAVALISSE delivered rapid, robust, and durable improvements in platelet counts

 ‡Time to first response was a post hoc analysis.

-This 5-year interim analysis assessed response by the proportion of patients achieving platelet count thresholds over time
+This 5-year interim analysis assessed response by the proportion of patients achieving platelet count thresholds over time5

-Overall Response — those patients who achieved platelet counts ≥50 x 109/L during the first 12 weeks of treatment§
+Overall Response — those patients who achieved platelet counts ≥50 x 109/L during the first 12 weeks of treatment5,§

-Clinical Benefit — those patients with platelet counts exceeding ≥30 x 109/L who were not classified as Overall Responders, because 50 x 109/L was not reached by week 12∥
+Clinical Benefit — those patients with platelet counts exceeding ≥30 x 109/L who were not classified as overall responders, because 50 x 109/L was not reached by week 121

-Limited/No Benefit — those patients with platelet counts <30 x 109/L
+Limited/No Benefit — those patients with platelet counts <30 x 109/L5

 §Overall response: achievement of a platelet count ≥50 x 109/L at least once during the first 3 months/12 weeks without need for rescue treatment.

-#A total of 102 patients exited the placebo-controlled trials early (at or after week 12) and entered the open-label extension study (FIT-3).
+¶A total of 102 patients exited the placebo-controlled trials early (at or after week 12) and entered the open-label extension study (FIT-3).1,4

-**Overall response: achievement of a platelet count ≥50 x 109/L at least once during the first 3 months/12 weeks without need for rescue treatment.
+#Overall response: achievement of a platelet count ≥50 x 109/L at least once during the first 3 months/12 weeks without need for rescue treatment.4

 Time to response (platelet count ≥50 x 109/L) in responders to TAVALISSE6: